 - Viekira pak

 According to the Centers for Disease Control and Prevention (CDC), about 75 to 85 percent of those infected with hepatitis C develop a chronic infection.
-There is no vaccine for the virus, but it is possible to clear the virus from the body with early intervention and the use of antiviral medication.
+There’s no vaccine for the virus, but it’s possible to clear the virus from the body with early intervention and the use of antiviral medication.

 Since the virus can damage the liver, it’s important to take care of your liver by avoiding alcohol and asking your doctor about safe medications and supplements to take.

 Practicing safe sex and avoiding contact with blood can help you prevent the virus.
 Don’t use illicit drugs and or share personal care items, such as razors, toothbrushes, or cuticle scissors.
 If you get a piercing or a tattoo, use a reputable establishment and make sure equipment is sterilized.